dnutan/nethserver-docs/developer-manual/en/events.rst

 The ``templates2expand/`` directory contains a list of the configuration files which need to be regenerated from their templates.
-This list consists of a collection of empty files with the same file name as the configuration file to be expanded and in a heirarchy mirroring their location on the system.
+This list consists of a collection of empty files with the same file name as the configuration file to be expanded and in a hierarchy mirroring their location on the system.
 For example, to expand templates for the ``/etc/samba/smb.conf`` configuration file, simply include the empty file ``etc/samba/smb.conf`` in the ``templates2expand/`` directory of